Roland Moreno: Writings, acting and other pursuits

 Moreno wrote several books, including Théorie du Bordel Ambiant, a collection of his ideas and reflections.
 He also authored books under the literary pseudonym Laure Dynateur, including a cookbook entitled L'Aide-Mémoire du Nouveau Cordon-bleu with more than 2,000 recipes.
 Moreno chose this pseudonym because, when pronounced, the name sounds like the French word for computer: l'ordinateur.
 Moreno also had several small acting and cameo roles in French cinema.
 He was cast in the 1982 comedic film Les Sous-doués en vacances, directed by Claude Zidi, as a "mad inventor" character who invents a "love computer."

 Despite his recognitions in France, Moreno, who has been variously described as a "nutty professor", once told the France Soir newspaper that his greatest hypothetical honor would be a wax likeness of himself in the Musée Grévin.

 Personal life and later years

 Moreno married Stephany Stolin in December 1976; the couple had two daughters, Marianne and Julia, who survive him.
 He died in Paris on 29 April 2012, at the age of 66.
 He had previously suffered a pulmonary embolism in 2008.

-Moreno was known to be notoriously homophobic, which he actively defended in online political discussions.